 Interest Rate Risk.
 Debt securities have varying levels of sensitivity to changes in interest rates.
 In general, the price of a debt security can fall when interest rates rise and can rise when interest rates fall.
 Securities with longer maturities and mortgage securities can be more sensitive to interest rate changes although they usually offer higher yields to compensate investors for the greater risks.
-The longer the maturity of the security's price.
+The longer the maturity of the security, the greater the impact a change in interest rates could have on the security's price.
 In addition, short-term and long-term interest rates do not necessarily move in the same amount or the same direction.
-Short-term securities tend to react to changes in short-term interest rates.
+Short-term securities tend to react to changes in short-term interest rates and long-term securities tend to react to changes in long-term interest rates.